A SaaS Technical SEO Guide from Tech SEO Experts

 Check the posts that your competitors have with more organic search volume and understand how and why they got that successful.
 Then, compare your results with your own content marketing strategy to understand your weaknesses, strengths, and differences.

-Remember, a competitive analysis is not to then go and copy what the other one is doing, nope!
+Remember, the purpose of a competitive analysis is not to then go and copy what the other one is doing, nope!
 You want to understand why users are visiting their content and not yours, and use your strengths to drive those search rankings through the roof and to your website instead.

 Another important part to understand about your competitors is the user experience they are providing on their web pages.
 Google not only cares about SEO efforts like keywords, length of content, and backlinks.
 It’ll favorably rank websites that are easy to navigate, accessible for different devices, and so on.